Data

 You will notice that MediaLab writes a .txt file and a .csv file to each folder.
 The .txt file is intended to be read into SPSS which has no practical limit on cases or variables.
 The accompanying .sps syntax file that is generated will read this .txt file.
 The .csv file is intended to be read in by pretty much any spread sheet application such as Excel.
 Many people prefer to use Excel method because it's simpler, but note that Excel is limited to reading in the first 255 variables from your .csv file unless you are using Excel 2007 or later.

 Notice that there is also an .sav file located in the ByVariablename folder.
-This is a native SPSS data file that can be opened directly in SPSS.
+This is a native SPSS data file that can be opened directly in the Data Editor Window of SPSS.
 You need to be careful with the .sav files because they are very sensitive to changes in the structure of your experiment.
 If you make changes to your study, it's usually best to delete (or move) the old .sav file and allow MediaLab to generate a fresh one for the revised experiment.
-Note that SPSS only allows variable names of up to 8 characters.
-If you have any names longer than this (e.g., with suffixes added by MediaLab) then they will be renamed VAR0001, VAR0002, etc. In order to find out which variables had to be renamed, you can double click on them in SPSS.
-MediaLab saves the origional variable name as the variable label.
+Note that versions of SPSS prior to version 12 only allow variable names of up to 8 characters; more recent versions allow for up to up to 64 bytes in length.
+This typically means a maximum of 64 characters in single-byte languages, such as English, French, and German, and a maximum of 32 characters in double-byte languages, such as Japanese, Chinese, and Korean.
+If you have any names longer than the limit allowed with your version of SPSS (e.g., with suffixes added by MediaLab) then they will be renamed VAR0001, VAR0002, etc. In order to find out which variables had to be renamed, you can double click on them in SPSS.
+MediaLab saves the original variable name as the variable label.

 Advanced Hint